Goldilocks RL: Tuning Task Difficulty to Escape Sparse Rewards for Reasoning: Limitation and Future Work

-The paradigm of zero-shot utility estimation opens several high-impact research directions.
-First, the variance-aware selection policy could be adapted to other complex domains, such as code generation or automated theorem proving.
-Most critically, this methodology holds potential for large-scale pretraining; dynamically filtering trillion-token corpora based on predicted utility could drastically reduce training costs while improving final model quality.
-To further maximize throughput, we are currently experimenting with different resource allocation strategies, specifically isolating the Teacher on a single GPU while dedicating seven GPUs to the Student.
+In this work, we introduced Goldilocks, a teacher-driven framework that dynamically constructs a training curriculum for reasoning models.
+While traditional curriculum strategies often operate under significant constraints—relying on history-dependent metrics that require prior interaction with specific samples, or necessitating restrictive auxiliary information like pre-categorized datasets—our approach overcomes these limitations.
+The Goldilocks Teacher possesses the unique capability to predict the learning potential of unseen questions directly, enabling it to generalize to novel data streams that neither the Student nor the Teacher has previously encountered.

-This appendix is organized as follows.
-Section~\ref{app:implementation} details the implementation specifics, including training configurations, hardware requirements, and the client-server code architecture.
-Section~\ref{app:ablation_plots} presents detailed training dynamics and ablation studies.
-Section~\ref{app:datasets} outlines the dataset sampling and preprocessing procedures.
-Finally, Section~\ref{app:prompts} provides the exact prompts used for model evaluation, and Section~\ref{app:more_figures} contains extended visualizations across all model families.
+This zero-shot difficulty estimation allows the framework to filter out uninformative samples before the Student expends computational resources on them, significantly accelerating training convergence.
+Looking forward, this paradigm holds promise for several high-impact directions.
+First, the variance-aware selection policy could be adapted to other complex domains, such as code generation or theorem proving.
+Second, and perhaps most critically, this methodology could be applied to large-scale pretraining, where dynamically filtering trillion-token corpora based on predicted utility could drastically reduce training costs and improve model quality.